menezesr08/lottery_app/README.md

 # Decentralized Lottery App

-A simple decentralized lottery app demonstration.
+A simple decentralized lottery app demonstration using Flutter + Web3

 Particpate by sending 0.1 eth to the contract and once 3 participants or more have placed their bids, then the owner/manager of the lottery can assign a winner and send the total prize amount to the winner.